 Pilar Reyes is an entrepreneur, dedicated teacher, and lifetime learner.
 She is the Director of KENT HOUSE in Spain, with more than 15 years of experience in multilingual education.
 As a comprehension based language teacher and a second language acquisition enthusiast, Pilar helps other teachers to understand how to develop students’ fluency successfully, facilitating language acquisition in the classroom.
 Pilar is actively involved in teacher training, speaker and presenter in Spain, Europe, and Latin America.

 Joyce van Ruiten, originally a French B teacher, is currently working as an MYP Dutch B teacher at the International School of Amsterdam, an IB school.
 For the past 19 years she has taught French and Dutch as foreign languages, both in the Netherlands and in Malaysia.
-Joyce is passionate about the application of IT in the foreign language class and is a Google Certified Educator, level 2.
-Other areas Joyce focusses her professional development on are TPR Storytelling and Visible Thinking Strategies.
+Joyce focusses her professional development on TPR Storytelling and Visible Thinking Strategies, and as a Google Certified Trainer she is also passionate about the application of IT in the foreign language class.

 Millaray teaches Spanish at the Steinerskolen in Norway.
 She has been working as a Spanish teacher for almost 7 years and as a music teacher for 10 years.
 Since she also has a degree in Waldorf pedagogy, she has many teaching tools to share.
 Millaray is currently working on a podcast about CI-approaches.